jfischoff/reuse-port-example/README.md

 ## `SO_REUSEPORT`

-`SO_REUSEPORT` is an extension on newer versions of Linux and BSD (avoid OSX) that allows multiple processes to bind to the same port.
-Additionally, Linux will load balance requests between the processes.
+`SO_REUSEPORT` is an extension on newer versions of Linux and BSD (avoid OSX) that allows multiple sockets to bind to the same port.
+Additionally, Linux will load balance connections between sockets.

 There is a downside to `SO_REUSEPORT`.
 When the number of sockets bound to a port changes, there is the possibility that packets for a single TCP connection will get routed to two different sockets.
 This will lead to a failed requests.
 The likelihood is very low, but to prevent against this, we use a technique developed by Yelp.

 #### Boring Haskell Import Statements

-Just ignore this code for now and skip to [Start Warp with `SO_REUSEPORT`](#start).

 ```haskell
 import Control.Exception